OE4T/tegra-demo-distro/layers/meta-tegrademo/dynamic-layers/meta-swupdate/README.md

 # Build Options

-The tegra_swupdate.bbclass contains global configuration options for the swupdate demo.
+The tegra-swupdate.inc file contains global configuration options for the swupdate demo.

 ## TEGRA_SWUPDATE_BOOTLOADER_INSTALL_ONLY_IF_DIFFERENT